 Rendcomb College dates back to 1920 when it was founded by Frederick Noel Hamilton Wills whose uncle and cousins had earlier endowed buildings at Bristol University.
-While the school draws closer to its centenary, we maintain a vision and ethos that remains true to Wills’ original values of providing an inclusive and broad-ranging education for our pupils.
+Since celebrating its centenary year in 2020, we maintain a vision and ethos that remains true to Wills’ original values of providing an inclusive and broad-ranging education for our pupils.

 There has been a house and a church in Rendcomb since the 12th Century and were both rebuilt in the late 17th Century.
 The house and estate was owned by the Berkeley Family until the early 20th Century and was first put on sale in 1913.
 Frederick Noel Hamilton Wills purchased the village and houses in 1918 and alongside J H Simpson as Headmaster, Noel Wills opened the school for twelve boys in June 1920.